 The animal looked tamed and quite obedient but it also seemed to be wearing some kind of shield that wasn’t visible but could be perceived.

-I wasn’t too convinced that bringing back Leann was the best choice, she brought something wicked with her and it takes over her sometimes.
+Bringing back Leann didn’t seem like the best choice to me anymore, she brought something wicked with her and it takes over her sometimes.

-What did you offer the trinity Leann?
+“What did you offer the trinity Leann?
 It was in that moment when you flipped to that weird thing, shapeless, specifically when you gave them the box, what was in there?

 Leann was clearly hesitant but at least she found the will to say;